-Some winemakers are now using aronia berries to even make wines, as they are naturally high in flavorful tannins and can add body and color to a wine.
+Some winemakers are now using Aronia berries to even make wines, as they are naturally high in flavorful tannins and can add body and color to a wine.
 Tannins are the antioxidant-rich polyphenols that we spoke of earlier.

-Very Fine Berry
+A Very Fine Berry

-You can call the aronia berry whatever you want – a super berry, a superfood, or a superfruit.
+You can call the Aronia berry whatever you want – a super berry, a superfood, or a superfruit.
 Just make sure the word “super” is in there, because it contains two to three times more antioxidant properties than any other berries.
-If there ever was a fruit on the verge of becoming a superstar, aronia is most certainly it!
+If there ever was a fruit on the verge of becoming a superstar, Aronia is most certainly it!

 1. Borowska S, Brzóska M. Chokeberries (Aronia melanocarpa) and Their Products as a Possible Means for the Prevention and Treatment of Noncommunicable Diseases and Unfavorable Health Effects Due to Exposure to Xenobiotics.
 Comprehensive Reviews in Food Science and Food Safety.
 2016. doi:10.1111/1541-4337.12221.